Welcome to English Language Learning!

 Ardmore Parents as Partners

-Ardmore Parents as Partners progam is a series of events where the parents of the students who are in the bilingual/ELL program meet with the bilingual/ELL staff to discuss information, ways to support student learning, and activities such as Ardmore's Multiethnic Fair.
-Topics of interest can include information regarding ACCESS 2.0, ways that you can help support your child academically at home, and participation in multiethnic celebrations.
-Childcare is offered.
+Ardmore Parents as Partners progam is a series of events where the parents of the students who are emergent bilinguals meet with various staff to discuss information, ways to support student learning, and celebratory activities for emergent bilingual students and their families.
+Topics of interest can include information regarding ACCESS 2.0, ways that you can help support your child academically at home, and/or participate in school celebrations.
 Do you have any topics of interest?
 Please contact Mrs. Bohlin.

 Reading at Home